JiawenChenn/STimage-1K4M/README.md

 ## Getting Started

 To use the STimage-1K4M dataset in your research, please access the dataset via [Hugging Face](https://huggingface.co/datasets/jiawennnn/STimage-1K4M).
+We note here that we are still uploading the files due to limited rate.
+Please fill your email in this [Google form](https://forms.gle/3Waa4FQnqpK8UGSY7) so that we can share the link.

 ## Data structure